White hand holding a business card

 Business card both in English and in Korean, with the logo of the Belgian Korean Business Forum and Belgian colors (black, yellow, and red)

+Did you know?
 The Korean word “명함” is a combination of two words: “” meaning name or reputation and “” meaning card.

 Exchanging Business Cards in Korea